rwieruch/blog_robinwieruch_content/graphql-apollo-server-tutorial.md

 {{% chapter_header "GraphQL Subscriptions" "graphql-subscriptions" %}}

-So far, you have used GraphQL to read and write data with queries and mutations.
-These are the two essential GraphQL operations to get a GraphQL server up and running for CRUD operations.
-Next you will learn about GraphQL Subscriptions for real-time communication between GraphQL client and server.
+So far, you used GraphQL to read and write data with queries and mutations.
+These are the two essential GraphQL operations to get a GraphQL server ready for CRUD operations.
+Next, you will learn about GraphQL Subscriptions for real-time communication between GraphQL client and server.

 In the following you are going to implement a real-time communication for created messages.
 If one user creates a message, another user should get this message in a GraphQL client application as real-time update.
 To start, we need to add the Subscription root level type to the *src/schema/message.js* schema: